 Play Theory of Mass Communication

-Definition Play Theory of Mass Communication.
-Description.
+What is the Play Theory of Mass Communication?
+Meaning.

 Play Theory of Mass Communication is a theory that holds the first function of media is to provide entertainment.